Exclusive: Delta pilots received record overtime while MAX crisis hit rivals - unions

 “There were times when the pace of the summer was so hectic that guys wouldn’t be volunteering because they were so wiped out,” said Dann-Messier, who is based in Atlanta.

-Delta, due to publish third-quarter results on Thursday before the market opens, last week raised its estimate for growth in third quarter cost per available seat mile, excluding fuel costs, to about 2.5%, in part due to employee wage increases.
+Delta, due to publish third-quarter results on Thursday before the market opens, last week raised its estimate for growth in third-quarter cost per available seat mile, excluding fuel costs, to about 2.5%, in part due to employee wage increases.

 “Maintaining the operational reliability customers have come to expect and love about Delta required additional pilot flying this summer, largely due to severe weather impacting our operation and some incremental flying above our previous plan,” Delta spokesman Michael Thomas said.